sachinira/ecs-template-github-new-issue-to-google-sheet-row/README.md

 2. Then you can run the integration binary with the following command.
 `$  bal run target/bin/gsheet_new_issues-0.1.1.jar`.

-3. Now you can add new issues to the specific Github repository and observe that integration template runtime has received the event notification for new issue creation.
+3. Now you can add new issues to the specific GitHub repository and observe that integration template runtime has received the event notification for new issue creation.

-4. You can check the Google Sheet to verify that new issue is added to the specified Sheet.
+4. You can check the Google Sheet to verify that new issue is added to the specified sheet.